Skip site navigation (1)Skip section navigation (2)

 PORTABILITY

-gram remains in cooked mode.
+mains in cooked mode.

-should disable the CRLF translations controlled by nl and nonl.
-BSD
+CR/LF translations controlled by nl and nonl.
+BSD curses did turn off

-curses did turn off these translations; AT&T curses (at least as late
+these translations; AT&T curses (at least as late as SVr1) did not.

-that the operating system will not alter.
+system will not alter.

-When keypad is first enabled, ncurses loads the key-definitions for the
+When keypad is first enabled, ncurses loads the key definitions for the

 current terminal description.
 If the terminal description includes ex-